ritiknaik/Coditor/README.md

 # Coditor

+### This project is a part of Data Structures and Algorithms course

-A Terminal based Text Editor written in C language with syntax highlighting for programming languages.
+A Terminal based Editor written in C language with syntax highlighting for programming languages.

 To run the editor
 ```